Pareshrangvani/Pareshrangvani/README.md

 - 👋 Hi, I’m Paresh
-- 👀 I’m interested in Data Science and Machine Learning.
+- 👀 I’m interested in Python, Data Science and Machine Learning.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning new technologies around the world
-- 💞️ I’m looking to collaborate on Machine learning Projects
+- 💞️ I’m looking to collaborate on Python & Machine learning Projects
 - 📫 How to reach me : https://www.linkedin.com/in/paresh-rangvani  or you can email me at rangvaniparesh@gmail.com

 <!---